 “ I forgot something important that you must remember until you go six feet under….
 There are only two kinds of people in the whole wide world, grifters and suckers….
 [With suckers,] let their stupid brains stay asleep in their chump world.
 Keep your own brain honed to razor sharpness in the secret world of con. –Iceberg Slim

 Yea, it sucks, but in the game of life, there are suckers and grifters.
-If you must pick one, you might as well, choose grifter.
+If you must pick one, you might as well choose grifter.
 At least there’s some honor in it.
 Grifters keep their word when given.
-But most important you must stay awake.
+But most importantly, you must stay awake.

 A sucker has no angle.
 He just lives in this neat little world of social construction and believes everyone will behave according to the rules of his makeshift world.
 He becomes an easy mark simply because he thinks his beliefs are real.

 The woman admitted she didn’t like to work hard, and maybe that was her truth.
 In telling her story, however, she admitted she had patience.
 For some, patience is hard work.